matt-drayton/easy-ride/README.md

 Full API documentation can be found in the `API Specification` folder.
 The API is described by `.yml` folders that have been exported to `html` using Redoc.

+The API documentation includes an internal and external address for each service.
+The internal address is used for microservices to communicate with each other.
+The external address is used for requests from outside of the application.
+In this instance, external addresses are all on http://localhost with varying ports.

 ## Services

 The EasyRide service has been broken into the following microservices, each of which resides in its own directory: